experientials/ziloo/Hardware/909b/BRIDGE_BOARD_909b.md

 ![Wiring of TPS65988 from datasheet](../datasheets/Power/ref-TPS65988-diagram.png)

 Further information is found in the TPS65988 datasheet including reference implementation advice.
 The documents also include layout diagrams for the reference board.
-See 11.3 Stack-Up and Design Rules for advice on using 8-layer stacku-up PCB.
+See 11.3 Stack-Up and Design Rules for advice on using 8-layer stackup PCB.

 A minimal version of this setup should be placed on the 909 to handle power.
 I.E. No TUSB1044